Uboatwaffe/Uboatwaffe/README.md

 - 🌱 I’m currently learning Java, C++ and Python
 - 💡 I know also SQL, HTML and CSS but i do not spend my time using these languages now
 - 💞 My main programing language is Java (which I love)
-- 👨‍💻 I'm mostly proud of repository BubbleSort
+- 👨‍💻 I'm mostly proud of repository BubbleSort and Enigma

 "Just because I'm an IT guy doesn't mean I can fix your printer, I mean I can, but not because I'm an IT guy" - me